 Higashiosaka Osaka, Japan Travel Guide

 The Osaka Metro Chuo Line also serves Higashiosaka, with stations like Nagata, Konoikeshinden, and Shin-Ishikiri.
-This line provides direct access to central Osaka (Hommachi, Bentencho) without transfers.
+This line provides direct access to the central area Osaka (Hommachi, Bentencho) without transfers.
 The Sennichimae Line connects to Higashiosaka via Tsuruhashi station, where it meets Kintetsu lines, offering another route into the city.
 JR West's Osaka Higashi Line runs through the western part of Higashiosaka, with stations like Hanaten and Takaida-Chuo.

 Higashiosaka: Fuse (Kintetsu), Kawachi-Kosaka (Kintetsu), Nagata (Osaka Metro Chuo Line).
 Regional: Namba, Umeda/Osaka Station, Tennoji.